ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 ## 3. Writing unit tests using GoogleTest

 For this episode, we will consider the same example `fibonacci.cpp` that we used previously.
-There we identified 3 possible cases when using the `recursive_fibonacci` function for which we wrote some manual tests:
+There we identified 3 possible cases when using the `recursive_fibonacci` function for which we wrote some manual tests for when:

 - `n` is equal to 0 or 1
 - `n` is a negative number